ztide-ad/leave-redmine-update-bot/README.md

 ## Pre requisite

-To run the LLM locally i have used ollama, so download that by first going to Ollama and download for respective OS
+To run the LLM i am using Groq Inference Engine to run llama3 70b.
+And for embeddings, I have used OllamaEmbeddings thus locally I have used ollama, so download that by first going to Ollama and download for the respective OS

 https://ollama.com/download

-then open bash and download the model required.
+Then, open bash and download the required model.
 For this project I have used llama3 8B so will continue with that

 ```bash
  ollama run llama3